List of most-watched television broadcasts: United States

-Although the Apollo 11 Moon landing is considered as the most watched television event in American history, it is considered a news event, meaning that CBS's live telecast of Super Bowl LVIII in 2024 holds the record for the largest average viewership of any live network U.S. television broadcast, with 123.7 million viewers.
-During this broadcast, the halftime show was watched by 129.1 million viewers.
+Although the Apollo 11 Moon landing is considered the most watched television event in American history, Fox's telecast of Super Bowl LIX in 2025 holds the record for the largest average viewership of any live single-network U.S. television broadcast, with 127.7 million viewers.
+During this broadcast, the halftime show was watched by 133.5 million viewers.
 Super Bowl XLV's live broadcast in February 2011 helped Fox become the first television network in the United States to be watched by at least 100 million American viewers by average for a single primetime night of programming.
 Moreover, Super Bowl telecasts account for 22 of the most-watched television broadcasts based on overall viewership in U.S. television history.
 Fox's live telecast of Super Bowl LI in 2017 currently holds the largest total viewership (those who watched any part of the broadcast) in U.S. television history, with 172 million viewers.
-In 2025, the Super Bowl attracted 127.7 million viewers on Fox's television broadcast, surpassing the previous year's viewership of 123.7 million.